EFord36/normalise/README.md

 ## <a name="license"><a/>License

-This project is licensed under the terms of the GNU General Public License.
+This project is licensed under the terms of the GNU General Public License version 3.0 or later.

 Please see [LICENSE.txt](https://github.com/EFord36/normalise/blob/master/LICENSE.txt) for more information.